Let’s face it.

 As you can from reading the above, even before reading your comparison posts, most of the times they would already have a well-researched product in mind.

 There may also be people who already have product A, and is thinking of buying the product B too.
 However the chances are less.

 Keeping this in mind helps a lot of to write highly converting reviews.

 A great title is essential for a blog post to get noticed in the crowd.
 I’ve emphasized this again and again in my previous blog posts.

 If you take a look at my blog title screenshot below, you may have noticed that the title of the blog post is attractive.
 The title is the main reason, why this post is ranking on top.

 Added to that, I’m comparing 3 similar products in one blog post.
 This has also contributed to the boost of CTR in SERPs.
 As it’ll be a kind of review post, you can also consider including schema star rating in the blog post.

-Two types of content formats
+Two types of content formats for comparisons